Farmark

 If you want chores, lists, and planning tools: look at family organizer apps.

-If you want the easiest boxed wall device: compare dedicated hardware calendars.
+If you want the easiest boxed wall device: compare dedicated hardware calendars like Skylight Calendar and Hearth Display.

-If you want one family calendar across phones and a screen you already own: Farmark is the lane.
+If you want one family calendar across phones and a screen you already own: Farmark is the lane, especially if Smart Setup and Photo Schedule Import reduce the setup work.

+If you want a dedicated wall-calendar device, Skylight Calendar or Hearth Display may be the right answer.
 If you only need a basic personal calendar, Google Calendar or Apple Calendar may be enough.
-If you want a shared family calendar that works on phones and also gives the household a visible home display, Farmark is built for that.
+If you want a shared family calendar that works on phones and also gives the household a visible home display on a screen you already own, Farmark is built for that.

 Yes.
 A tablet, smart monitor, TV browser, or spare laptop can work well if the software is readable from across the room and can stay open reliably.